 A Game is a single run of the experiment.
 It is also used to describe the experiment that was developed.
 One or more Players participate in a Game.
-A Game is divided in three main parts: Intro steps, Game, and Exit Steps.
+A Game is divided into three main parts: Intro steps, Game, and Exit Steps.

 Players are users participating in a Game.
 A game must have a least 1 Player.
 Each Player entry in the database will contain information such as their last login, their unique ID, the ID of the Game they are participating in, which steps they have accomplished, and any other data you additionally assign to Players (e.g., an avatar to represent the Player).

-durationInSeconds is set in seconds, with a minimum of 5 seconds, and no maximum.
+durationis a required field that sets the duration of the stage in seconds, with a minimum of 5 seconds and no maximum.
 You can also allow Players to submit a stage, which marks it as done for the given player.
 When all players have submitted, the stage is considered done.
-If the stage timer runs out the stage is also considered done, whichever happens first.
+If the stage timer runs out, the stage is also considered done, whichever happens first.

-If you do not want to have a timer and want to wait until players submit, you can set the timer to an unreasonable value (e.g. 30000000 ~= a year), and hide the timer in the UI.
+If you do not want to have a timer and wait until players submit, you can set the timer to an unreasonable value (e.g. 30000000 ~= a year), and hide the timer in the UI.

-The Rounds and Stages are synchronous (every player has to finish a stage before the can all move on to the next stage).
+The Rounds and Stages are synchronous (every player has to finish a stage before they can all move on to the next stage).
 The timer allows you to avoid one Player not responding and stopping the other Players from continuing because a new stage starts when the timer ends.

-Factors are essentially variables that will affect how a game will play.
+Factors are variables that will affect how a game will play.
 One Factor Type is mandatory for any Empirica game, the

 Factors are assembled into Treatments, which are themselves assigned to Games.